jzonthemtn/berlin-buzzwords-2021/README.md

 ## Summary

-Ingest tweets, determine trending hashtags, sort movie search results based on trending hashtags.
-Classification of movie overviews is done by a zero-shot classifier.
-Includes tools for training and deploying NLI model, managing search relevance scoring, and data ingest.
+This project ingests tweets, determines trending hashtags, and sorts movie search results based on trending hashtags.
+The classification of movie overviews is done by a zero-shot classifier.
+The repository includes tools for training and deploying NLI model, managing search relevance scoring, and data ingest.
+Follow the steps outlined below to try it out.

 ## Architecture